Inside Nexta: The journalists taking on Belarus’ regime

-Roman Protesevich, the journalist arrested off the diverted Ryan Air flight, is described a personal enemy of President Lukashenko.
+Roman Protasevich, the journalist arrested off the diverted Ryan Air flight, is described a personal enemy of President Lukashenko.
 How did he become such a target for Belarus’ regime?

 The 26-year-old was the news editor of the enormously successful opposition news channel Nexta during the height of last summer’s mass protests in Belarus.
 The Telegram channel played a major role in organising the protests.